-Do You Know How to Pay Your VAT Bill Online?
+Do You Know How to Pay Your UK Gov, VAT Bill Online?
+Learn How to Pay VAT Online in Our Quick Guide.

-Sorting out and paying value added tax (VAT) is one of the most time-consuming jobs for businesses.
-That’s why our Making Tax Digital for VAT portal is so popular.
+Sorting out and paying the government value added tax (VAT) is one of the most time-consuming jobs for businesses in the UK.
+That’s why our Making Tax Digital for VAT portal is so popular for making vat payments.
 Importing your data and submitting your VAT returns becomes a much less frustrating, drawn-out process.
 It gets you back to your clients as quickly as possible.
 And it’s easy to keep track of what VAT you owe, when it’s due, and what you’ve already paid.

 How Do I Pay VAT to HMRC?